AKUINO/LoRanne/README.md

   * allocation table field: 3 bits (0 to 7) in the same byte (lower bits)
   * 2 to 7: (1 to height bytes) byte 0 = I2C device address; byte 1 = device sub-type; byte 3 to 6 = configuration byte 1 to 4
 * Actuators setting messages have the same format but registers (0-31) are independant than those for sensors.
-### Format 2
-Please look at project AKUINO/BCDIC !

-* Retransmission request: timestamp + pairs of bytes for each ID intervals ("begin ID"-"end ID") that needs to be (re)transmitted.
-Overflow may occur (increment of 255 is 0) and "end ID" can be lower than "begin ID".
-* Retransmission: message with exactly the same Header (TO, FROM, ID, FLAGS) and Payload than the one transmitted before

-All nodes will be responsible to keep a buffer of the last messages (254 last messages for sensors and 254 last messages for actuators) they sent.

-Redundancy of central module is possible: the two modules then share the same ID.
-A central module may not have received a package and therefore ask to retransmit a message well received by the other module: redundant transmissions are therefore discarded based on ID+timestamp.

-## Radio packet representation
-This format will be used only if CayenneLPP ( https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload ) or others (TLV, ASN.BER) are not adapted.
-Our format is more compact because of the limitation of 32 sensors per module.

-Another interesting format is SensML: https://tools.ietf.org/html/rfc8428

 Timestamp is the number of seconds since 01/01/2018 but the lowest values (0, 1, 2, ...) indicates different statuses and conditions needed to be solved before resynchronizing the clocks or resuming transmissions.